leonidgrishenkov/yandex-cloud-infrastructure/README.md

 We need to configure terraform in each folder/module and we can't use variables here.

-To avoid futher mistakes we can split static configurations into separate file called `backend.hcl` (you can use whatever you want) and leave only `key` here.
+To avoid further mistakes we can split static configurations into separate file called `backend.hcl` (you can use whatever you want) and leave only `key` here.
 So in each folder/module we have to only specify correct `key` value for the pacticular folder/module.

 Now our `terraform.tf` file will look like that: